 November 21, 2012

 As we approach Thanksgiving and live in this season of thankfulness, we want to send our thanks and appreciation to our patients and community.
 Without your patronage and service, we would not exist!
-Dr. Travis Coulter, Dr. Elizabeth Coulter, and the staff at Coulter Family Dentistry in Spokane Valley, WA strive for meeting your individual needs; not seeing people in terms of their teeth, but treating the whole person and helping them on a road to longer living in a healthy way.
+Dr. Travis Coulter, our team, and the staff at Coulter Family Dentistry in Spokane Valley, WA strive for meeting your individual needs; not seeing people in terms of their teeth, but treating the whole person and helping them on a road to longer living in a healthy way.

 We also thank the military personnel that have served in the past for our country and those that are serving now, away from family and friends.